Capitol Hill Occupied Protest: Formation and operation

 On June 8, after the SPD had vacated the East Precinct station, protesters moved into the Capitol Hill area.
 They positioned street barricades in a one-block radius around the station, and declared the area "Free Capitol Hill".

 Mayor Durkan called the zone an attempt to "de-escalate interactions between protesters and law enforcement", and Best said that her officers would look at approaches to "reduce our footprint" in the Capitol Hill neighborhood.
 City Council member Kshama Sawant spoke to occupants of Cal Anderson Park on June 8 and urged protesters to turn the precinct into a community center for restorative justice.
 Police were not welcome within the CHOP.

 That night, in an attempt to split protesters away from CHOP, four SPD officers created a "ruse".
-They knew members of the public were monitoring police radio traffic, so they invented a Proud Boys march of 20-30 armed people who were ready for a fight and heading from downtown Seattle toward Capitol Hill.
+They knew members of the public were monitoring police radio traffic, so they invented a Proud Boys march of 20–30 armed people who were ready for a fight and heading from downtown Seattle toward Capitol Hill.
 The police shared updates about the nonexistent march on public channels, which led some protesters to arm themselves in preparation for a clash.
 The ruse was part of a broader "misinformation effort" that the captain of the East Precinct approved with the stated goal to make protesters believe SPD "had more officers out there doing regular stuff".

 On June 10, about 1,000 protesters marched into Seattle City Hall demanding Durkan's resignation.

 Observers described early zone activity on June 11 as a hybrid of other movements, with an atmosphere that was "part protest, part commune"; a cross between "a sit-in, a protest and summer festival"; or a blend of "Occupy Wall Street and a college cooperative dorm."
 According to a June 16 Vox article, CHOP had evolved into "a center of peaceful protest, free political speech, co-ops, and community gardens" after protesters recovered from their initial confusion over the police decision to leave the precinct.
+In an interview given on June 11th, Mayor Durkan remarked that it was "more like a block party atmosphere" and commented "[w]e could have the summer of love."